 Bone broth and stock have been at the center of cooking for many cultures around the world for centuries.
-Whether it’s an umami filled Asian broth, French stocks to be turned into rich sauces, or a warming bowl of chicken noodle soup, bone broth not only brings tons of flavor, but also healing properties to the table.
+Whether it’s an umami filled Asian broth, French stocks to be turned into rich sauces, or a warming bowl of chicken noodle soup, bone broth brings in tons of flavor.

 Bone broth is so nourishing because it is:

-The gelatin, minerals, amino acids, and compounds found in bone broth help to attract and hold digestive juices and heal and seal the gut.
-It also fights inflammation and strengthens the immune system so our bodies can fight viruses and infections.
+The gelatin, minerals, amino acids, and compounds found in bone broth can help fight inflammation and strengthen the immune system.

 Homemade bone broth is free of preservatives, and is a great way to stretch every ounce of nutrition from the animals we consume as food.
 Don’t worry about following an exact recipe every time, bone broth is very forgiving and once you get the method down you’ll be a pro in no time!

 I like to collect bones every time we eat meat in a bag I keep in the freezer until I have enough to make a broth.
 I do the same with veggie scraps—carrot and onion peels, the bottom of celery stalks, etc.

 Save those bones and experience one of the most delicious and time honored food therapies on Earth!